ballerina-platform/openapi-tools/README.md

 ## Contributing to Ballerina

-As an-open source project, Ballerina welcomes contributions from the community.
+As an open-source project, Ballerina welcomes contributions from the community.

 You can also check for [open issues](https://github.com/ballerina-platform/ballerina-openapi/issues) that interest you.
 We look forward to receiving your contributions.